 - The CGRS has decided in the previous procedure concerning the second application that removal would not amount to direct or indirect refoulement.

 In principle, all applicants for international protection, including subsequent applicants, have the right to access reception conditions during the examination of their case.
-However, the Reception Act provides for the possibility to refuse reception to subsequent applicants, until their asylum application is deemed admissible by the CGRS.
+However, the Reception Act allows the possibility to refuse reception to subsequent applicants until their asylum application is deemed admissible by the CGRS.
 Although the Reception Act explicitly states that decisions which limit or withdraw the right to reception should be in line with the principle of proportionality, individually motivated and based on the particular situation of the person concerned, Fedasil almost systematically refuses to assign a reception place to subsequent applicants until their asylum application is declared admissible by the CGRS (see Right to reception: subsequent applications).

 Article 51/8 Aliens Act.